A Shot in the Dark (1964)

 Dreyfus: [a car bomb has just killed the killers.
 Dreyfus refers to four other killings] A doorman, two customers, and a Cossack!
-And now eight more dead!
+And now six more innocent people!

-Clouseau: But they were all murderers, except for Maurice, who was a blackmailer!
+Clouseau: But they were all murderers, except for Maurice, who was a blackmailer, Commissioner!

 Françios: I made a terrible mistake.